farizrahman4u/loopgpt/README.md

 ## ⚒️ Adding custom tools ⚒️

-L♾️pGPT agents come with a set of builtin tools which allows them to perform variouos basic tasks such as searching the web, filesystem operations, etc. You can view these tools with `print(agent.tools)`.
+L♾️pGPT agents come with a set of builtin tools which allows them to perform various basic tasks such as searching the web, filesystem operations, etc. You can view these tools with `print(agent.tools)`.

 In addition to these builtin tools, you can also add your own tools to the agent's toolbox.